JTKlemmensen/EasyNetwork/README.md

-# ObjectNetwork
+# EasyNetwork
-ObjectNetwork abstracts most network code(event handlers, serialization, encryption, etc.) to using a few very simple attributes.
+EasyNetwork abstracts most network code(event handlers, serialization, encryption, etc.) to using a few very simple attributes.

 ### Why
 When working with Socket code directly or most other network libraries, code can quickly become messy and